Blog Post #500 : 2011, a year in review

 Picking favorites is never easy.
-While I definitely feel like I had some more thought-provoking, controversial and laborious blog posts, my favorite would have to be my summary of 18456 errors:
+While I definitely feel like I had some more thought-provoking, controversial, and laborious blog posts, my favorite would have to be my summary of 18456 errors:

 When I initially wrote that post, it started as a quick listing of the new states introduced in SQL Server 2012 (involving contained databases).
 When I started testing various issues using both contained and non-contained databases, I quickly realized that there isn't really a comprehensive resource out there that lists the various states and helps decipher the root of the problem.
-There also isn't a lot of help about a more fundamental point: the error message that's relayed to the end user or application is intentionally vague.
-To find the real reason for the permissions issue, you need to look at the SQL Server error log.
+There also isn't a lot of help about a more fundamental point: the error message relayed to the end user / application is intentionally vague.
+To find the real reason for the permissions issue, you often need to look at the SQL Server error log.

 My most popular blog post

 By a wide margin, my most popular post in 2011 was actually a post I wrote in 2010.
 The purpose was to both express and prevent frustration in the removal of evaluation editions of SQL Server:

 This process is unnecessarily complex, particularly if the expiration date has already passed.
 And since there's no straightforward or documented way to determine when an evaluation edition will expire, this is kind of a double-whammy for some folks.
 I have two related Connect items I'd like to point out:

 - #257649 : Make expiration date of eval edition more visible

 Written in February of 2007, I expressed the fact that we have to use all kinds of cumbersome workarounds to determine when an evaluation edition installation will expire.
 My favorite is one that I learned of a lot more recently: check the earliest create date in sys.logins.
 But it is an ugly hack not unlike checking create_date of tempdb in sys.databases to determine system uptime.
 They've exposed this value in DMVs in the meantime; why not store the expiration date somewhere easily accessible?